Website Design, Development, and Management

 Think of it this way: If you run a group of real estate agencies in the U.S. and you need a web design that reflects the localities each agency serves, and you need the content to match the flavor of those areas, who is going to know better how to do that?
 An offshore website production firm or one in the U.S.?

 Yes, we all want to be part of a global economy when it comes to giving equal opportunity to a variety of vendors in a free market.
-Reality is often at odds with that feeling.
+The reality is often at odds with that feeling.
 In the end, you must make a decision about your website vendors that meshes well with your core customer or you risk losing business.

 What is the most effective website management process?